 Again, I am interested in your thoughts!

 Grandma Mary Martha💙

 I hope you link to the next of the series, to read about Priscilla and Joseph<link here<, and how their kids benefited from unconventional church, rather than have none.

-Since I first wrote this piece with permission of the grandmother that told me a very similar story of her family... my blogging adventure has brought me to two unique church opportunities through facebook: One is an inter-generational women's fellowship group: https://www.facebook.com/groups/146659786031903/
+Since I first wrote this piece with permission of the grandmother that told me a very similar story of her family... my blogging adventure has brought another unique church opportunities through facebook: An inter-generational women's fellowship group: https://www.facebook.com/groups/146659786031903/

 Thank you for visiting!